-- When a child, young person or staff member develops symptoms compatible with coronavirus, they will be sent home and advised to self-isolate for 10 days. - Their fellow household members should self-isolate for 14 days. - All staff and pupils who are attending an education or childcare setting will have access to a test if they display symptoms of coronavirus. - Where the child or staff member tests positive, the health protection team will carry out a rapid risk assessment to confirm who has been in close contact with the person during the period that they were infectious, and ensure they are asked to self-isolate. - The health protection team will work with schools in this situation to guide them through the actions they need to take.
-Based on the advice from the health protection team, schools must send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
-Close contact means: - direct close contacts face to face contact with an infected individual for any length of time, within 1 metre, including being coughed on, a face to face conversation, or unprotected physical contact (skin-to-skin) - proximity contacts extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected individual - travelling in a small vehicle, like a car, with an infected person - The health protection team will provide definitive advice on who must be sent home.
+- When a child, young person or staff member develops symptoms compatible with coronavirus, they will be sent home, advised to get tested and told to self-isolate for 10 days or until they receive a negative test result. - Their fellow household members should also self-isolate whilst awaiting the result of this Covid test and if positive remain in isolation for the 10 days unless they themselves subsequently develop symptoms at which point they should restart their 10-day isolation period from that point. - All staff and pupils who are attending an education or childcare setting will have access to a test if they display symptoms of coronavirus. - Where the child or staff member tests positive, the health protection team will carry out a rapid risk assessment to confirm who has been in close contact with the person during the period that they were infectious, and ensure they are asked to self-isolate. - The health protection team will work with schools in this situation to guide them through the actions they need to take.
+Based on the advice from the health protection team, schools must send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 10 days since they were last in close contact with that person when they were infectious.

+Close contact means:

+- o anyone who lives in the same household as someone with coronavirus (COVID-19) symptoms or who has tested positive for coronavirus (COVID-19) - o anyone who has had any of the following types of contact with someone who has tested positive for coronavirus (COVID-19) with a PCR or LFD test: o face-to-face contact including being coughed on or having a face-to-face conversation within 1 metre - $\,\circ\,$ been within 1 metre for 1 minute or longer without face-to-face contact - sexual contacts - o been within 2 metres of someone for more than 15 minutes (either as a one-off contact, or added up together over one day) - o travelled in the same vehicle or a plane - The health protection team will provide definitive advice on who must be sent home.
 To support them in doing so, the school will keep a record of pupils and staff in each group, and any close contact that takes places between children and staff in different groups - The other household members of that wider bubble do not need to self-isolate unless the child, or staff member they live with in that group subsequently develops symptoms.